Attriumph/Interview-Problem-Summary/front-end Interview/Front-end review knowledge.md

   - inline elements' display will become blocks
 * using relative and absolute, the elements will cover other elements; but we can set z-index as -1
 ## float
 * The float CSS property specifies that an element should be placed along the left or right side of its container, allowing text and inline elements to wrap around it.
-The element is removed from the normal flow of the web page, though still remaining a part of the flow
+The element is removed from the normal flow of the web page, but the element will not cover the content of next elements(only cover the border).
 * after setting a float property, the element will become a block

 ## Clear float